 Whether you live in Edinburgh and just want to take a weekend road trip from Edinburgh or you’re visiting Edinburgh as part of your Scottish road trip itinerary, there’s no denying the fact that Edinburgh is a fantastic starting location for a weekend trip out into other parts of Scotland.

 I’ve always loved Edinburgh and its history and sites.
 There’s something about standing on top of Edinburgh Castle and looking out to the city that just reminds you of how lucky you are to be in Scotland and taking in all of its beauty.
+There are also loads of free things to do in Edinburgh for the traveler on a budget.

 But I’m a countryside girl at heart (a fact I didn’t know about myself until a few years ago).
 And getting out of Edinburgh sounds even better to me than going in.